1 – The Birth of HV5PUL

 In reality, the situation was much more similar to that of a condo in the city, with the only difference being that you don’t sleep there during the night and you’re active during the day.
 And instead of causing TVI for the old neighbor lady who’s watching TV, you cause RF interference to colleagues and classrooms where lessons are being taught; where they tell you that strange “Donald Duck’-like” voices are coming through the loudspeakers.
 Therefore, low power, make the call and listen…Our Roman friends loaned me a pair of verticals for HF, a dipole and I successfully placed two beams for two and six meters on a TV rotor which had kindly been given me.
 The station was setup for the first time in a ground floor classroom.
 So, we had long a ways to the roof to reach the antenna.

 Operations took place during the course of Lateran Day, an event which repeats itself every year and which is represented as an “open house” of sorts for the university.
-During the course of activation, we received a visit from Cardinal Szoka, accompanied by then Rector of the University, the current Patriarch of Venice, Cardinal Angelo Scola, along with a representative of the Italian government, Doctor Vinci.
+During the course of activation, we received a visit from Cardinal Szoka, accompanied by then Rector of the University, later Patriarch of Venice, Archbishop of Milan and now emeritus, the Cardinal Angelo Scola, along with a representative of the Italian government, Doctor Vinci.
 Students and teachers stopped by as well, as our display was open to all.
 By the end of the day, the first 831 QSOs had been realized, after being active on 40, 20, 15 and 6 meters.
-I was tired and rather pleased when we got a nice phone call that evening: it was Francesco Valsecchi, IK0FVX who was quite pleased with the operation and the fact that he wasn’t the only one anymore taking charge of an HV call.
+I was tired and rather pleased when we got a nice phone call that evening: it was Francesco Valsecchi, IK0FVC who was quite pleased with the operation and the fact that he wasn’t the only one anymore taking charge of an HV call.

 I had entered the world of the “most wanted” DX and I won’t hide from you my satisfaction at that moment.
 In the years to follow, I have tried to share the “wonder” of this with others, enriching human relationships and friendships which still endure, despite the passage of time, family commitments and work.